twilio/twilio-go/rest/memory/v1/docs/ControlPlaneStoresDataMappingsApi.md

 Create a Data Mapping

 Create a new data mapping to connect an external data source to this Memory Store.
-For DATASET types, validates that all mapped Trait Groups and traits exist and that dataset field data types match their respective mapped trait data types.
+For `DATASET_CLOUDAPP` and `DATASET_WAREHOUSE` types, validates that all mapped Trait Groups and traits exist and that dataset field data types match their respective mapped trait data types.

 ### Path Parameters